-Note: My husband, grandson, and I took a cross-country road trip June 25 to June 29, 2020.
+Note: For varying reasons, my husband, grandson, and I took a cross-country road trip June 25 to June 29, 2020.
 I’m belatedly publishing my journal entries.

 June 27: My grandson, Shine, turned 9 shortly before he joined us for the summer.
 Born and bred in Miami, he has been exposed to a lot: art, Caribbean and Latin culture, hip-hop, cutting-edge cuisine, the beach.
 But our five-day, 2400-mile journey is opening his eyes to things he had previously not even imagined — when he can tear his eyes from his smart phone, that is.
 Kids these days can’t see the forest for the screens.

 I’m guessing that if Shine has one single takeaway memory from this unanticipated summer, it’s his introduction to snow.

 We prefer the northeast gate in and out of Yellowstone.
 The stretch of flat plain ringed by mountains provides some of the most dramatic animal spottings — we’ve seen wolves, grizzlies, mountain goats, and a honey badger here.
 On the other side of the gate, the Beartooth Scenic Highway takes you on a zigzagging course back and forth through Wyoming and Montana up to almost 11,000 foot high: above the treeline, among the clouds, to where in the middle of summer, you can still find snow.

 Forewarned, Shine had been anticipating winter in June for days.
 “Pull over, pull over!” he kept asking as we glimpsed more and more white patches. but we knew vaster stretches of snow lay ahead.
 Finally, at the top of the world, we came to a valley where the frozen water nestled the blacktop.
 Beyond excited, my grandson put on his sneakers for the first time in weeks, and stepped into his first snow.